 The Clinical Diagnostics Service of the Molecular Otolaryngology & Renal Research Laboratories is a CLIA-approved, Joint Commission-accredited diagnostic laboratory that offers mutation screening of several genes.

 CFH-CFHR5 Genomic Region

 Genetic analyses for C3 glomerulopathy (C3G) and atypical hemolytic uremic syndrome (aHUS) must include suitable technologies to detect copy number variation, hybrid genes and other complex genomic rearrangments in the CFH/CFHRs genomic region (Goodship, TH et al., 2017).
 We interrogate this region using Multiplex Ligation-Dependant Probe Amplification.

 Screening is offered to persons with C3G and aHUS.

 MORL screening methodology

-Multiplex Ligation-Dependent Probe Amplification is used to detect the presence of a NHAR event that results in the deletion of CFHR3 – CFHR1.
-This assay is based on sequence-specific hybridization and subsequent ligation of two directly flanking half-probes on a target nucleic acid sequence.
+Multiplex Ligation-Dependent Probe Amplification (MLPA) is used to detect non-allelic homologous recombination events within the CFH – CFHR5.
+This assay is based on sequence-specific hybridization and the subsequent ligation of two directly flanking half-probes on a target nucleic acid sequence.
 Only when these half-probes are ligated can the resultant fragment serve as a template for PCR amplification.
 Multiple probes are used to cross-check validity.